slideflow/slideflow/docs/source/intro.rst

 	$ python3 convoluter.py --model path/to/model/dir --image path/to/whole/image.jpg --size 512 --classes 5 --batch 128 --fp16

-In order to reduce computational waste, calculated logits are saved in a "pkl" file.
+In order to reduce computational waste, logits are saved in a "pkl" file once calculated.
 To load a pre-calculated pkl file instead of re-calculating heatmap logits, use the following syntax:

 .. code-block:: bash